 - Karen Whitehead

 Washington DC-based British filmmaker and former BBC producer Karen Whitehead is making her indie doc directorial debut with this film, which receives fiscal sponsorship from Northwest Film Forum.
-Her Seattle-based crew includes renowned filmmaker and cinematographers John Jeffcoat (Outsourced) and Ryan McMackin.
+Her Seattle-based crew includes renowned filmmaker and cinematographer John Jeffcoat (Outsourced) and Ryan McMackin.
 Art direction is by Gabe Kean, from the multi-award winning design studio Belle & Wissell.
 The film is edited by Kelli Boyd and produced in association with 18th Street Films, a subsidiary of Story House Media.
 Executive producers are C.Karim Chrobog and Carsten Oblaender.